Reading

 At Thurgoland, we promote and celebrate reading

-All children are encouraged to read at home from Early Years up to Year 6.
-Although your child will bring home appropriate books from school, children are encouraged to read any of their favourite texts from home or share books with their parents.
+All children are encouraged to read at home from the day they start until the day they leave Thurgoland School.
+Although your child will bring home appropriate books from school, we encourage reading any of their favourite texts from home or share books with their family members.
 These can include comics, magazines, newspapers or websites.

-We know how important reading is, and really value the enjoyment reading brings.
+We know how important reading is, and really value the enjoyment reading brings which is why reading takes place everywhere!
+A large story telling chair outside is very popular along with a book nook shed for enjoying reading outside.
 Learning to read opens doors for children and offers them opportunities to learn more and know more.
 They truly can read to learn!
 As well as a vital life skill, reading can broaden all our horizons and bring endless pleasure; that is why reading is at the heart of Thurgoland Primary School.

 If you have any further queries about how we teach reading, please don’t hesitate to get in touch with your child’s class teacher.